mattarnster/reactStartPage3/README.md

 We commit to keeping the breaking changes minimal so you can upgrade `react-scripts` painlessly.

-## Sending Feedback
+## Send your Feedbacks

 We are always open to [your feedback](https://github.com/facebookincubator/create-react-app/issues).

 ## Folder Structure

-After creation, your project should look like this:
+After creation, your project will look like this:

 ```
 my-app/